NY Paid Family Leave for Managers and Original Jurisdiction Employees

 This would be considered an overpayment since you cannot receive payment from your employer and through PFL benefits for the same dates.
 You would need to work out a reimbursement with your employer.
 In order to avoid overpayment, your employer should be informed of the PFL dates requested and approved.

-If you have an eligible family member who contracts COVID-19, you may be able to take Paid Family Leave to care for them, if the illness has been established and the condition meets the definition of a serious health condition and is certified by a treating physician.
+If you have an eligible family member who has an illness, if the illness has been established and the condition meets the definition of a serious health condition and is certified by a treating physician.

 If you cannot get documentation to support a leave request within this timeframe, the insurance carrier can deny the request.